Arcana Info

 Speed

 Containers are ” lightweight” as they share the machine’s operating system (OS) kernel.
-Thus, the additional overhead does not burden them.
+Thus additional overhead does not burden them.
 In addition to increasing server efficiency, this also lowers server and licensing costs while shortening startup times, as there is no OS to boot.

 Fault isolation